Zimbabwe Horse Safari

 We do not take riders weighing more than 95kg or 200lbs.

-Our max group ride number is 8 guests.
+Our max group ride number is 6 guests.

 The lower age limit to ride on a safari is 12 years and they must be confident at a trot, however, families with children under 12 years who wish to join a horse safari, must contact us to arrange a private safari.

-For guests who are not on a horse safari who wish to ride, we offer leading rides for beginners and small children and can give one-off horse-riding lessons in our arena with advance notice.
+For guests who are not on a Zimbabwe horse safari who wish to ride, we offer leading rides for beginners and small children and can give one-off horse-riding lessons in our arena with advance notice.

 We can cater for all riding abilities; however, we try to keep guests with similar abilities booked together on the same ride.
 Mixed-ability groups are welcome when booked as a single group.
 In such cases, your guide will, with safety in mind, make every effort to occasionally split the group, allowing for two different-paced rides to take place simultaneously.